sslover/designing-for-data-personalization/syllabus.md

 We will do so by designing 2 core applications or experiences over the course of the class:

-1. Midterm project - Designing a new (playful) interaction around a dataset that you personally care about or find deeply interesting (the most important consideration for this project is that it is a dataset that you find uniquely interesting).
+1. Midterm project - Designing a new (playful) interaction around a dataset that you personally care about or find deeply interesting (the most important consideration for this project is that it is a dataset that **you** find really interesting).
 This dataset can be from an existing source or you can create it.

 2. Final project - Designing around your own data (as designing for the self is often the best starting place).
 Over the course of the 2nd half of the class, you will build an API around a personal dataset that you want to track and better understand, and then will design an application or experience around your personal data (personal data can include community data, like ITP).